omerhac/loadmaster/docs/services/floor_layout.md

 export function isTouchpointOnTreadway(ySpan: WheelSpan, aircraftId: number): Promise<boolean>

 /**
+ * Determines if a cargo item is positioned on left and/or right treadways
+ * @param cargoItemId - The ID of the cargo item
+ * @param wheelType - The wheel configuration type ('4_wheeled', '2_wheeled', or 'bulk')
+ * @param aircraftId - The ID of the aircraft to check treadway positions
+ * @returns Tuple of [isOnRightTreadway, isOnLeftTreadway] */ export function isCargoOnTreadway(cargoItemId: number, wheelType: '4_wheeled' | '2_wheeled' | 'bulk', aircraftId: number): Promise<[boolean, boolean]>

+/**
  * Identifies which compartments a cargo item's touchpoints are located in
  * @param cargoItemId - The ID of the cargo item
  * @param touchpointType - The type of touchpoints to check ('4_wheeled', '2_wheeled', or 'bulk')